-It may happen that concerns about your personal or your family safety is very serious.
-Almost to the point where you believe that the aggressor is intent on causing irreparable harm to the life and / or property.
-In such cases, you decide to ‘stand your ground’ against the intruder and ‘fight back’.
+It may happen that concerns about your personal or your family’s safety are very serious.
+Almost to the point where you believe that the aggressor is intent on causing irreparable harm to the life and/or property.
+In such cases, you decide to ‘stand your ground’ against the intruder and ‘fight back.’

 Is using lethal force normal?

 ‘Normal’ is a very subjective concept.
 ‘Standing one’s ground’ is different in different states.
 And the legal systems therein define defense in various ways.
-Many people may try to construe using lethal force in self defense as ‘shoot first and ask questions later’.
-But they should be aware of the laws which govern the use of deadly force.
+Many people may try to construe using lethal force in self-defense as ‘shoot first and ask questions later’.
+However, they should be aware of the laws that govern the use of deadly force.
 That, and the victim should prove that the assailant was intent on causing serious harm in an immediate or impending manner.

-This is especially important because evidence is still collected, eye-witnesses are still questioned and their alibis do matter, if and when a case is filed in court.
+This is especially important because evidence is still being collected, eyewitnesses are still questioned, and their alibis do matter if and when a case is filed in court.
 The person filing this lawsuit might be the surviving assailant or state prosecution.

 However, this notion is extended and reversed in a specific way.
-If such event happens in public, it allows the defender, as well as the bystanders to take action and subdue, disable or eliminate an assailant if they think the victim is danger of death or physical harm.
+If such an event happens in public, it allows the defender, as well as the bystanders, to take action and subdue, disable, or eliminate an assailant if they think the victim is in danger of death or physical harm.
 In these situations, the case gets set heavily against the assailant and the attempted murder attorney representing the prosecution remains at a distinct disadvantage.

 Wouldn’t this backfire?